quanghia24/mySmartHome/README.md

 # Smart Home Automation System
 ## Overview

-This smart home automation project allows users to control devices, automate operations through sensors, manage access, and monitor device status through a user-friendly application interface.
+This mySmartHome allows users to:
+- Control multiple devices
+- Create scheduling operations
+- Log system
+- Automatically take on control when sensors detect a value above the threshold
+- Monitor devices' status with a user-friendly interface
+- Statistical system
 ## Features
 1. Device Management
 - Control smart devices such as fans, lights, LCD screens, and servos.